Egalitarian Gradient Descent: A Simple Approach to Accelerated Grokking: Abstract

 \section{Abstract}

-Grokking is the phenomenon whereby, unlike the training performance, which peaks early in the training process, the test/generalization performance of a model stagnates over arbitrarily many epochs and then suddenly jumps to usually close to perfect levels.
+Grokking is the phenomenon whereby, unlike the training performance which peaks very early on during training, the test/generalization performance of a model stagnates over arbitrarily many epochs and then suddenly jumps to usually close to perfect levels.
 In practice, it is desirable to reduce the length of such plateaus, that is to make the learning process "grok" faster.
 In this work, we provide new insights into grokking.
 First, we show both empirically and theoretically that grokking can be induced by asymmetric speeds of (stochastic) gradient descent, along different principal (i.e singular directions) of the gradients.
 We then propose a simple modification that normalizes the gradients so that dynamics along all the principal directions evolves at exactly the same speed.
 Then, we establish that this modified method, which we call egalitarian gradient descent (EGD) and can be seen as a carefully modified form of natural gradient descent, groks much faster.
 In fact, in some cases the stagnation is completely removed.
-Finally, we empirically show that on classical arithmetic problems such as modular addition and sparse parity problem which this stagnation has been widely observed and intensively studied, that our proposed method eliminates the plateaus.
+Finally, we empirically show that on classical arithmetic problems like modular addition and sparse parity problem which this stagnation has been widely observed and intensively studied, that our proposed method removes the plateaus\footnote{Code available at \url{https://github.com/asahebpa/Egalitarian-Gradient-Descent}}.